statamic/docs/content/collections/docs/data-inheritance.md

 ---
+id: 3d5efc5c-17b1-480b-bb77-53faf3d9552c
+blueprint: page
-title: 'The Cascade'
+title: 'Data Inheritance'
-intro: 'Statamic has the ability to set data on the global, collection, view, and entry levels.
-We call the way the data can be inherited and overridden "The Cascade™".'
+intro: 'Statamic sets data a series of scopes that can inherit over override each other, from globals, to collections, to the entry, and finally view level.
+We call this data inheritance model **The Cascade**.'
 template: page
-blueprint: page
-id: 3d5efc5c-17b1-480b-bb77-53faf3d9552c
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
+updated_at: 1632511754
 ---
 ## Overview